Charles George Gordon: Governor-General of the Sudan

-During the 1870s, European initiatives against the Arab slave trade caused an economic crisis in northern Sudan, precipitating increasing unrest.
 Relations between Egypt and Abyssinia (later renamed Ethiopia) had become strained due to a dispute over the district of Bogos, and war broke out in 1875.
 An Egyptian expedition was completely defeated near Gundet.
 A second and larger expedition under Prince Hassan was sent the following year and was routed at Gura.
 Matters then remained quiet until March 1877, when Gordon proceeded to Massawa, hoping to make peace with the Abyssinians.
 He went up to Bogos and wrote to the king proposing terms.
 He received no reply as the king had gone southwards to fight with the Shoa.
 Gordon, seeing that the Abyssinian difficulty could wait, proceeded to Khartoum.

 In 1876, Egypt went bankrupt.
 A group of European financial commissioners led by Evelyn Baring took charge of the Egyptian finances in an attempt to pay off the European banks who had lent so much money to Egypt.
 With Egypt bankrupt, the money to carry out the reforms Gordon wanted was not there.
 With over half of Egypt's income going to pay the 7% interest on the debt worth 81 million Egyptian pounds that Isma'il had run up, the khedive was supportive of Gordon's plans for reform, but unable to do very much as he lacked the money to pay his civil servants and soldiers in Egypt, much less in the Sudan.

 Gordon travelled north to Cairo to meet with Baring and suggest the solution that Egypt suspend its interest payments for several years to allow Isma'il to pay the arrears owed to his soldiers and civil servants, arguing that once the Egyptian government was stabilised, then Egypt could start paying its debts without fear of causing a revolution.
 Faught wrote that Gordon's plans were "farsighted and humane", but Baring had no interest in Gordon's plans to suspend the interest payments.
 Gordon disliked Baring, writing he had "a pretentious, grand, patronizing way around him.
 We had a few words together ...
 When oil mixes with water, we will mix together".